ietf-teep/architecture/draft-ietf-teep-architecture.md

 {{trust-anchors-in-tam}} below.

-The TAM key pair and certificate are used for authenticating a TAM to a remote TEE.
+The TAM key pair and certificate are used for authenticating a TAM to a remote TEE, and for sending private data to the TAM.
 A TAM provider is responsible for acquiring a certificate from a CA that is trusted by the TEEs it manages.
 This is discussed further in {{trust-anchors-in-teep-agent}} below.